The historical connection of gambling crime and organized

 In most cases, entrepreneurs producing illegally invested in the existing game structure, but rarely replaced the players already there.

-The system could absorb these comers, though not always without muscle violence, because playing increased opportunities during the 1920s 1930s.
+The system could absorb these comers, though not always without muscle and violence, because playing increased opportunities during the 1920s and 1930s.

 Many traffickers have also found it convenient to enter soot machines as a sideline.